ripienaar/puppet-reportprint/README.md

    largest
  * Parse the Puppet compiler metrics that was recently introduced to figure out why compiling is slow
+ * Retrieve a report from PuppetDB based on some criteria

 Who?
 ----